devote/HTML5-History-API/README.md

                         // we get a normal Location object

                         /*
-                        * Note, this is the only difference when using this library, because
+                        * Note, this is the only difference when using this library,
-                        * the object document.location not restart, so the library is generated
+                        * because the object document.location don't overwritten,
+                        * so library the returns generated "location" object within
+                        * an object window.history, so get it out of "history.location".
+                        * For browsers supporting "history.pushState" get shaped
+                        * object "location" with the usual "document.location".
+						*/
-                        * through the Location object sends in event object */ var returnLocation = e.location || document.location;
+                        var returnLocation = history.location || document.location;

                         // here can cause data loading, etc.